570944242/Netpython/README.txt

 Netpython has a very simple usage, "np.py -lvp port" or "np.py -t host -p port" can creates a TCP connection (also support the UDP connection) to the given port and the given host.
 More options are shown in the netpython help message "np.py -h".
+If you are using python2, use "np2.py".
+I am working on "np2" to it can I and O at the same time.

 Some the netpython features: